lassyla/game4/README.md

 ![Screen Shot](screenshot.png)

 How To Play:
 Use the enter/return key to advance.
 Choose between options with left and right arrow keys.
+Nab the rat of your dreams.

 Sources: